anolilab/javascript-style-guide/packages/browserslist-config-anolilab/README.md

 # Browserslist Config

-This configuration reflects Growcss's supported browser policy for their UI library and build tools.
+This configuration reflects Growcss’s supported browser policy for their UI library and build tools.

 ## What is Browserslist?

-[Browserslist](https://github.com/ai/browserslist) is a library to share a browsers list between different front-end tools, like Autoprefixer, Eslint, and Stylelint.
+[Browserslist](https://github.com/browserslist/browserslist) is a library to share a browsers list between different front end tools, like Autoprefixer, Eslint, and Stylelint.

 -   Valid Browserslist query syntax validation [browserl.ist](http://browserl.ist)
 -   ["Browserslist is a Good Idea"](https://css-tricks.com/browserlist-good-idea/) (blog post by [@chriscoyier](https://github.com/chriscoyier))